ansible/awx/awx_collection/README.md

 The build target `make build_collection` will template out a `galaxy.yml` file with automatic detection of the current AWX version.
 Then it builds the collection with the `ansible-galaxy` CLI.

-## Roadmap

-Major future development items on the agenda include:

- - Removing tower-cli as a dependency
- - Renaming the modules, for example `tower_organization` to just `organization` and giving a deprecation period for the switch

 ## Licensing